apparentorder/reweb/README.md

 Many!
 In no particular order:
 - Test and document many many more applications!
 - Work around the Lambda 6 MB response limitation by dynamically offloading such responses to S3
-- :white_check_mark: Implement re:Web for AWS Application Loadbalancer (as alternative to API Gateway)
+- :white_check_mark: Implement re:Web for AWS Application Load Balancer (as alternative to API Gateway)
 - Provide ready-to-use images of popular applications
 - Provide Terraform and/or Cloudformation packages for one-click deployment
 - Find a good way to provide secret data as environment variables (from Secrets Manager or SSM Parameter Store, but without impacting cold-start time)